lsst-ts/ts_tma/powering_on_ccw_aux_cabinet.rst

 	#.
 The cabinet is now powered on, which means the PC to operate the EUI is also powered on.

-	.. note:: It may take a bit for the PC to power on.
+	.. note:: It may take about 2 to 3 minutes for the PC to power on.

 Debugging the PILZ box
 ======================